apache/libcloud/docs/compute/drivers/gce.rst

 2. Select the existing or newly created project and go to IAM & Admin -> Service Accounts -> Create service account to create a new service account.
-   Select "furnish a new private key" to create and download new private key you will use to authenticate.
+   Select "Furnish a new private key" to create and download new private key you will use to authenticate.

    a.
 If you opt for the new preferred JSON format, download the file and